All right, all right - now what you really want to read the blog for:

 Yield: 1 – Bundt Cake

-Ingredients: 2 (1 oz) squares unsweetened chocolate
+Ingredients: 2 (1 oz) squares unsweetened chocolate3 eggs

 ½ C canola oil